santiagocdo/chatPersonalities/README.md

 # chatPersonalities
 This repository contains the R analysis scripts for the collaboration beween OneReach(R) and the Computational Psychopathology Research Group at Oxford.
+Manuscript here: https://osf.io/preprints/psyarxiv/mqunw_v1.

+# 1. Reproduce Figures and Analysis

+- open <code>main.R</code>, this script uses the cleaned data from the folders <code>experiment1/</code> and <code>experiment2/</code>
+- this script also calls <code>functions.R</code> to scored the psychological questionnaires.
+- the output of this script are Figures 2 and Figure 3, as well as Figure S1 and Figure S2.
+- the statistics reported in the manuscript are within this script.

+# 2. Cleaning Raw Data

-# Experiment 1 (anxiety)
+## Experiment 1 (anxiety)

-## Notes
+### Notes
 * Chat 1 is always Anxious.
 * Chat 2 is always Normal.